Guillaumecoi/MUCM/README.md

 ### 📊 Smart Status Tracking
 Six status levels (Planned → Deployed) with automatic rollup from scenarios to use cases

-### 🧩 Extensible
-- Custom fields per methodology
-- Handlebars templates you can modify
-- Test generation for Rust, Python, JavaScript
-- Combine multiple methodologies in one use case

 ## Quick Start